 It's long been known that nature is a calming and healing force for humans, but recent studies are teaching us that being outside is not only good for us, it fundamentally impacts our bodies and changes our brains.
 Science is now unlocking the truth behind conventional wisdom and giving us a peak into how nature improves our mental and physical health.
+Discover more about the connection between nature and the brain.

 According to a recent article in the New York Times, simply getting into a natural environment changes where the blood in our brain flows, causing a lift in mood and battling anxiety and depression.
 In a recent study by the National Academy of Sciences, researchers examined why urban dwellers experience more mental health problems, anxiety, and neurological pathologies by scrutinizing how a walk in both nature and urban environments impacted mood.
 Researchers found walks in nature reduced blood flow to the subgenual prefrontal cortex, the part of the brain associated with "morbid rumination" (i.e. obsessing over negative thoughts and feelings) where a walk in an urban setting had little benefit.